Technology Capstone Research Project PG (11522.1)

 Required IT skills

-Varies due to the nature of the project the student undertakes It is strongly encouraged for students to form teams with diverse skill sets.
+Varies due to the nature of the project the student undertakes Students are strongly encouraged to form teams with diverse/ complementary skill sets required for the chosen project.

 Work placement, internships or practicums

-Some capstone projects may have some internship.
-It may involve real ICT practice in workplaces, and therefore, extra student responsibilities are required in addition to those described in this section.
+Some capstone projects may lead to some internship opportunities.
+It may involve actual ICT practice in workplaces, and therefore, extra student responsibilities are required in addition to those described in this section.

 - Semester 1, 2023, On-Campus, UC - Canberra, Bruce (212922)